-So, all of a sudden your A/C needs repair at your Orlando home and you’re not sure what to expect.
-It’s nerve-wracking enough to welcome an air conditioner repair technician into your home, but then to not be sure what they’re going to do could add another level of anxiety.
+So, suddenly your A/C needs repair at your Orlando home and you don’t know what that entails.
+It’s nerve-wracking enough to welcome an air conditioner repair technician into your home, but then to not know what exactly they’re going to do could add a whole other level of concern.
 No worries!
-Service Experts Heating & Air Conditioning is here to fill you in on the standard air conditioning repair process so you’ll be ready when an expert AC service technician needs to come out to your house.
+Service Experts Heating & Air Conditioning is here to inform you on the basic air conditioning repair process so you can be prepared when an expert air conditioning service technician needs to come out to your house.

 AC Repair Starts Simple

-When the repairman arrives, the first thing they should do is ask to see the thermostat.
-It might sound silly, but they need to check it to verify that it’s not simply a thermostat settings error.
-The technician will confirm the thermostat is set to cool and then lower the temperature to see if that will trigger the air conditioner.
-A faulty or incorrectly connected wire could be the culprit that’s standing in the way of you and a comfortable home.
+When the technician comes to your home, they should initially request to check your thermostat.
+It might seem silly, but they need to check it to verify that it’s not simply a thermostat settings issue.
+The repairman will confirm the thermostat is set to cool and then lower the temperature to see if that will trigger the air conditioner.
+A faulty or improperly connected wire could be the culprit that’s keeping you from a comfortable home.

 If there is still an issue, the technician may ask you to see the circuit breaker box.
 They will probably set the circuit switches to off and then back to on to see if that resets the system.